Essentra (OTCMKTS:FLRAF) Reaches New 12-Month High at $3.11

-Essentra plc (OTCMKTS:FLRAF – Get Rating)’s stock price reached a new 52-week high on Tuesday .
+Shares of Essentra plc (OTCMKTS:FLRAF – Get Rating) reached a new 52-week high on Monday .
 The company traded as high as $3.11 and last traded at $3.11, with a volume of 0 shares traded.
 The stock had previously closed at $3.11.

 Essentra Stock Performance